Dynamic Sparse Training versus Dense Training: The Unexpected Winner in Image Corruption Robustness

-Our study questions the conventional approach of using "de facto" dense training for model robustness in favor of sparse training.
+Our study questions the conventional approach of using ``de facto" dense training for model robustness in favor of sparse training.
 Due to the page constraint, we also analyze the complementarity between DST and data augmentation (e.g., Mixup \cite{mixup}) in Appendix \ref{subsection: mixup}, and further explore DST's robustness with Out-Of-Domain (OOD) data and Grad-CAM \cite{Grad-CAM} in Appendix \ref{subsection: OOD} and \ref{subsection: Grad-CAM}, respectively.
+Furthermore, we extend and validate our DSCR hypothesis with more recent DST methods, including Cannistraci-Hebb soft training (CHTs) \cite{Epitopological, Brain-Inspired}, which employs more complex growth criteria and topology initialization, as detailed in Appendix \ref{recent_dst}.
 In the future, it is worth moving beyond the basic fact revealed in this paper, i.e., vanilla DST outperforms vanilla Dense Training for model robustness, and to devise new DST methods for model robustness especially in the high sparsity regime, and to replace Dense Training with DST in the current state-of-the-art techniques for model robustness.
 Additionally, while we empirically analyze robustness behaviors between dense and sparse training and provide insights from both spatial and frequency domains, further work on the theoretical understanding of this phenomenon, along with a fine-grained exploration of different components of DST (e.g., topology initialization, regrowth methods and regrowth weight initialization), could provide deeper insights for the development of more robust and efficient networks.
 This would be a promising direction for future research.